West, Robert A. Jet Propulsion Laboratory, California Institute of Technology, Pasadena, California.

 - Additional Readings

-The second largest planet in the solar system and the sixth in order of distance to the Sun.
-The outermost planet known prior to 1781, Saturn is surrounded by a beautiful system of rings, more than 50 moons, and a complex magnetosphere.
+The second largest planet in the solar system and the sixth in order of distance from the Sun.
+The outermost planet known prior to 1781 CE, Saturn is surrounded by a system of rings far more extensive than any other in the solar system (Fig. 1), as well as more than 60 moons, and a complex magnetosphere.
 Despite the planet's huge size, its mean density is so low that it could float in water.
-Saturn is also the only planet that has a satellite (Titan) with a dense atmosphere.
-This distant planetary system has been visited by four spacecraft: Pioneer 11 in 1979, Voyagers 1 and 2 in 1980–1981, and Cassini-Huygens since 2004.
-The first three were flybys; the last is a joint United States–European mission consisting of a Saturn orbiter and a probe into the atmosphere of Titan.
+Saturn's largest moon, Titan, is the only satellite in the solar system with a dense atmosphere and the only other body, besides Earth, with stable liquid on its surface.
+This distant planetary system has been visited by four spacecraft: Pioneer 11 in 1979, Voyagers 1 and 2 in 1980–1981, and Cassini-Huygens from 2004 to 2017.
+The first three were flybys; the last was a joint United States–European mission consisting of a Saturn orbiter and a probe into the atmosphere of Titan.
+See Table 1 for planetary and orbital characteristics of Saturn.
+See also: Completion of the Cassini mission to Saturn; Density; Satellite (astronomy); Space probe; Titan; Solar system; Water

 The content above is only an excerpt.